omarreis/vsop2013/planetfun/README.md

 # Planet textures

-Planets are represented by TSpheres with light reflecting surfaces ( TLightMaterialSource ) The Texture property is a bitmap that is mapped to the sphere, like a Mercator projection.
+Planets are represented by TSpheres with light reflecting surfaces ( TLightMaterialSource ) The Texture property is a bitmap that is mapped to the sphere, on a reverse-Mercator projection.

 Planet textures are *not* included in this repository.